 Unfold your cut paper, and you’ve got a heart!

 Next, take any piece of scrap paper or card stock and use your heart cutout to trace four hearts onto it.
-You’ll want to make sure all of the hearts’ tips are touching, as shown in the photo below.
+Make sure all of the hearts’ tips touch in the center, as shown in the photo below.
 It’s okay if their sides overlap a bit, too.

-Now, cut out your four-leaf clover shape.
-Congratulations — you now have a folded heart template!
+Now, cut out your four-leaf clover shape, and you now have a folded heart template!

-At this point, you’ll want to designate a piece of paper that you’d like to fold into a heart.
-I have chosen some printed scrapbook paper that I purchased at a local arts and crafts shop.
+Now, designate a piece of paper that you’d like to fold into a heart.
+I have chosen to use some printed scrapbook paper that I purchased at an arts and crafts shop.

-Turn the paper around (my card stock is white on its non-printed side; it’s okay if yours is not), and use a pencil to trace around the heart template.
+Turn the paper around.
+Then, use a pencil to trace around the heart template.

-Cut the paper along the pencil lines; that will leave you with a shape that looks like the one below:
+Cut the paper along the pencil lines.
+Doing so will leave you with a shape that looks like the one below: